 Shara Evans: It's actually a little bit scary because if you can imagine that somebody had hack into that doll and see what your kid is doing - security is an after-thought in almost all of these devices and that is really dreadful.

-Alan Kirkland: I do want to comment on productivity.
+SE contd.I do want to comment on productivity.
 One of the things that we need to be very cognisant of is, with artificial intelligence and robotics in particular, anything that can be automated will be automated.
 And SI NA put out a report a few weeks ago now that was really quite sobering.
 By 2025 they expect that up to 40% of the current Australian job market might be replaced by automated processes.
 So we might end up with an economy, through ICT, that is very, very highly productivity but it might not be people that are doing that producing.
 Now, one of the things that I will say, so that we don't all go away and say, "Oh, gosh, we won't have any jobs in ten years" is that there will be brand-new job categories but we need to make sure we skill up for it.

-David, this sort of explosion in devices, is that - I mean, how does industry feel about it?
+AK: David, this sort of explosion in devices, is that - I mean, how does industry feel about it?
 Is it something that presents opportunity or is it something that alarms you in terms of the amount of people that are going to be building because they expect to be able to connect?

 David Forman: I don't think there's anything alarming to industry about everything in the world being connected.
 I think the attitude of industry is, "Bring it on".
 I mean, it's an interesting discussion, this productivity issue, because we can see at an enterprise level, anecdotally, absolutely, the transformation that ICT makes to an enterprise in terms of its productivity, in terms of the very nature of its business, but that doesn't flow through into the macro measures that we have to measure productivity at a national economy level.